Digital transformation in healthcare: past, present, and future

 The growing health-tech market

 According to a report by Grand View Research, the global digital health market is expected to reach $410 billion by 2025.
-This growth is being driven by a number of factors, including the demand for better patient care, the rise of chronic diseases, and the digital transformation of the healthcare sector.
+This growth is driven by factors such as the demand for better patient care, the rise of chronic diseases, and the healthcare sector’s digital transformation.

-As more and more health organizations adopt digital technologies, we are seeing a corresponding increase in the number of health tech startups.
-These businesses are developing innovative solutions to some of the most pressing challenges facing the healthcare industry, from streamlining clinical trials to improving patient outcomes.
+As more health organizations adopt digital technologies, there’s a corresponding increase in health tech startups.
+These businesses are developing innovative solutions to pressing healthcare challenges, from streamlining clinical trials to improving patient outcomes.

 With support from government and industry, the health tech market is poised for significant growth in the years ahead.